Boise Fire Entry Level FAQs

 • Be able to meet physically demanding standards

-No age limit in the hiring process.
-Minimum age is 18.
+No maximum age limit.
+The minimum age is 18.

 Colorblindness will not disqualify a candidate from the application process.
 An eye exam will be administered by our department physician during a candidate's physical exam.